CollectionBuilder/collectionbuilder.github.io/_docs/05_theme/timeline.md

 {% include bootstrap/image.md img="/theme/timeline.jpg" %}

-{% capture timeline-text %}

-{% include bootstrap/alert.md text="The Timeline page is built by year, with each year a row where thumbnail versions of the items appear. **This section will let you determine which years are in the dropdown button at the top right of the Timeline page.
-This button allows a user to jump down the page.** " color="info" %}
+{% include bootstrap/alert.md text="The Timeline page is built by year, with each year a row where thumbnail versions of the items appear.
+This section will let you determine which years are in the **dropdown button** at the top right of the Timeline page.
+This button allows a user to jump down the page." color="info" %}

 - **year-navigation**: Sets the years to appear in Timeline dropdown nav.
 	- *Tip*: If left blank, these will auto-generate.
 (We recommend leaving this blank.)